-1. The node transmitting the remote frame must have a transmit buffer, from which to send the remote frame, and a receive buffer to receive the data frame.
+1. The node transmitting the remote frame must have a transmit buffer, from which to send the remote frame, and one receive buffer to receive the data frame.

 - 2. The node receiving the remote frame must have a transmit buffer from which to transmit a data frame in response to the received remote frame. - 3.
 CiBUFPNTm<FnBP> should be pointing to a transmit buffer in case of remote transmission. - 4.
-CITRmnCON<RTREN> should be set so that, when a remote transmit is received, the CITRmnCON<TXREQ> bit is automatically set.
+CiTRmnCON<RTREN> should be set so that, when a remote transmit is received, the CiTRmnCON<TXREQ> bit will be automatically set.